nimasii/CSE212_final_project/readme.md

 ## Welcome

-This semester I learned about many different types of data structers and their uses in programming in python.
+This semester I learned about many different types of data structures and their uses in programming in python.
 This project will overview and provide a tutorial for three of those data structures.
 - Stacks
 - Linked Lists